-After you meet with your Mayo Clinic doctor, you may have additional physical exams and imaging tests.
-If you need to have uterine fibroids removed but want to remain fertile and limit visible scarring, the exams and tests can help you and your treatment team determine whether robotic myomectomy is a good choice for you.
+After you meet with your Mayo Clinic doctor, you may have additional exams and imaging tests.
+If you need to have uterine fibroids removed but want to remain fertile and limit visible scarring, the exams and tests can help determine whether robotic myomectomy is a good choice for you.

 After a robotic myomectomy, you may stay in the hospital for one or more nights.
 Your treatment team will observe your condition while you're in the hospital, control your pain and make sure you're comfortable.
 You may also get medicine to prevent infection.
 You can expect some vaginal bleeding for several days after the procedure.

-During your recovery, which typically lasts about six weeks, you'll need to avoid strenuous exercise and heavy lifting.
+During your recovery, which typically lasts about two to three weeks, you'll need to avoid strenuous exercise and heavy lifting.
 Your doctor may encourage walking or other light exercise.
-Your doctor will tell you when driving a car, resuming sexual intercourse and trying to get pregnant are appropriate.
+Your doctor can tell you when it's all right to start driving a car, resuming sexual intercourse and trying to get pregnant.